Texas Instruments Ownership

 Texas Stock Ownership Analysis

-About 88.0% of the company shares are owned by institutional investors.
-The company recorded earning per share (EPS) of 8.87.
-Texas Instruments last dividend was issued on the 30th of January 2023.
+About 92.0% of the company shares are owned by institutional investors.
+The company has Price/Earnings To Growth (PEG) ratio of 1.56.
+Texas Instruments last dividend was issued on the 30th of January 2026.
 The entity had 2:1 split on the 23rd of May 2000.
 Texas Instruments Incorporated designs, manufactures, and sells semiconductors to electronics designers and manufacturers worldwide.
 The company was founded in 1930 and is headquartered in Dallas, Texas.
 TEXAS INSTR operates under Semiconductors classification in Germany and is traded on Frankfurt Stock Exchange.
 It employs 29888 people.
-To find out more about Texas Instruments Incorporated contact the company at 214 479 3773 or learn more at https://www.ti.com.Texas Instruments Outstanding Bonds
+To find out more about Texas Instruments Incorporated contact Haviv Ilan at 214 479 3773 or learn more at https://www.ti.com.Texas Instruments Outstanding Bonds

 Texas Instruments issues bonds to finance its operations.
 Corporate bonds make up one of the largest components of the U.S. bond market, which is considered the world's largest securities market.
 Texas Instruments uses the proceeds from bond sales for a wide variety of purposes, including financing ongoing mergers and acquisitions, buying new equipment, investing in research and development, buying back their own stock, paying dividends to shareholders, and even refinancing existing debt.
 Most Texas bonds can be classified according to their maturity, which is the date when Texas Instruments Incorporated has to pay back the principal to investors.
 Maturities can be short-term, medium-term, or long-term (more than ten years).
 Longer-term bonds usually offer higher interest rates but may entail additional risks.